Rammbock9000/sat_mcm/README.md

 This project is set up to be extendable to various SAT backends.
 Only CaDiCaL is currently supported.

+0) Go to the repository directory via

+cd scm_sat

 1) Link CaDiCaL using cmake via

 cmake -DCMAKE_PREFIX_PATH="/path/to/cadical/install/dir/" .